Creating Services and Service Policies

 In considering risk, think of the consequences of a KPI degrading.
 If a selected KPI is known to indicate situations that, if left unaddressed, will impact health or availability, you will want to create a policy for that.
 Some examples:

-• On an SL1 Database Server, if the InnoDB table runs out of space, MariaDB will stop, which leads the Database Server to become unavailable.
+• On a Skylar One Database Server, if the InnoDB table runs out of space, MariaDB will stop, which leads the Database Server to become unavailable.
 A shrinking level of available InnoDB space will not degrade the responsiveness and throughput of MariaDB, and therefore the Database Server, but it can indicate that your Database Server availability is at risk.

 • Another way to measure risk for devices in a service is by monitoring the level of severity for events.
 This provides a reasonable baseline for risk.
 For example, many critical events for a device either indicates a false positive that should be suppressed or that monitoring has found a condition that is deemed to be unacceptable.